 Borrowers should know there is no time limit or "maximum age" limit on VA loans.
 As long as a borrower is otherwise qualified, age and time do not play a part in the loan approval process, except where legal minimum age and mental competency are concerned.
 A borrower must be of legal age and considered competent to sign a binding contract in the state where that contract is to be enforced.
 But there is no expiration date with the VA home loan benefit.

 Lenders are barred from discriminating on the basis of age, race, religion, gender or national origin.
-If a lender tells you your options are limited based on your age, find a new lender.
-The VA loan benefit is offered to all qualifying veterans who have met their time in service requirements and/or discharge requirements.
+The VA loan benefit is offered to all qualifying Veterans who have met their time in service and/or discharge requirements.
 Some military service members use their VA home loan benefits as soon as they are eligible, while others wait until later in life to invest in a home.

-Borrowers who buy early, pay off their VA mortgages and decide to purchase again later on may wonder if there's a time limit or even an age limit for VA home loan eligibility.
-Fortunately, VA home loan rules are clear on these subjects.
+Borrowers who buy a home, pay off their VA mortgages and decide to purchase again later on may wonder if there's a time limit or even an age limit for VA home loan eligibility.
+Fortunately, VA rules are clear on these subjects.

 The VA home loan benefit is reusable and can even be used to finance two homes concurrently in some cases.
 Let’s look at some examples: